armbrustsamuel/bigO-notation-review/bigO-baeldung.md

 > Big O is what is known as an asymptotic function.
 - Big O is useful to determine performance of an algorithm at its limit.
-- It considers the worse case
+- It considers the worst case